ishikki-akabane/GramDB/README.md

 - `update(table_name, query, update_query)`: Updates records in a table based on a query dictionary and updates the specified fields with the values provided in the `update_query` dictionary.
 - `delete_table(table_name)`: Deletes a table entirely.
 - `close()`: Closes the asynchronous session.

+- ### EfficientDictQuery Class:
+- Provides methods for querying, inserting, updating, and deleting data efficiently using the internal data structures (`data`, `indexes`, and `schemas`).
+Maintains indexes to enable faster searches based on field values.

 ### Data format:
 ```